Network Infrastructure · UPS Selection Guide

 Distributed sites multiply replacement costs

-Lead acid replacement every 3–5 years across 20 or 50 sites is a significant operational program.
-LiFePO₄ batteries rated for up to 15 years in ideal conditions eliminate most of that program — and the truck rolls that go with it.
+Lead-acid replacement every 3–5 years across 20 or 50 sites is a significant operational program.
+LiFePO₄ batteries rated for up to 15 years in ideal conditions eliminate most of it — and the truck rolls that go with it.

 Talk to an Xtreme Power engineer about your network infrastructure